 \end{list}

-\begin{list} {\bfseries{}Point II~} { \usecounter{qcounter} } \item $\left(\beta=0 \right)$: This case is denoted by purple square marker corresponding to $\Omega_{\rm m0}=1$ in Fig.~\ref{fig:evo_beta_2}.
-Here, the extra terms arisen from $f(T)-T$ vanish, and thus the $f(T)$ regime transitions a matter dominated TEGR, i.e., an Einstein-de Sitter universe with $q=1/2$, as shown in Fig~\ref{fig:evo_H_dec}.
+\begin{list} {\bfseries{}Point II~} { \usecounter{qcounter} } \item $\left(\beta=0 \right)$: this case is denoted by a purple square marker corresponding to $\Omega_{\rm m0}=1$ in Fig.~\ref{fig:evo_beta_2}.
+Here, the extra terms arising from $f(T)-T$ vanish, and thus the $f(T)$ regime transitions a matter-dominated TEGR, i.e., an Einstein--de Sitter universe with $q=1/2$, as shown in Fig~\ref{fig:evo_H_dec}.
 This represents a critical point due to the absence of accelerated expansion. \end{list}

-\begin{list} {\bfseries{}Region III~} { \usecounter{qcounter} } \item $\left(-1/2<\beta<0\right)$: In this case, the present-day density parameter of matter lies within the range $1<\Omega_{\rm m0}<2/\sqrt{e}$, which is represented by the blue dot-dashed curve and is being discussed for the first time in the literature.
+\begin{list} {\bfseries{}Region III~} { \usecounter{qcounter} } \item $\left(-1/2<\beta<0\right)$: in this case, the present-day density parameter of matter lies within the range $1<\Omega_{\rm m0}<2/\sqrt{e}$, which is represented by the blue dot-dashed curve and is being discussed for the first time in the literature.
 In this region, as demonstrated in the bottom panel of the Fig.~\ref{fig:evo_H_dec}, the transition from deceleration to acceleration happens in the future ($z_{\rm tr}<0$); therefore, this case cannot account for the present-day accelerated expansion of the Universe. \end{list}

-\begin{list} {\bfseries{}Point III~} { \usecounter{qcounter} } \item $\left(\beta=-1/2\right)$: In this case shown by the black diamond marker in Fig.~\ref{fig:evo_beta_2}, the present-day matter density parameter reaches its maximum value, $\Omega_{\rm m0}=2/\sqrt{e}$, within the model under consideration.
+\begin{list} {\bfseries{}Point III~} { \usecounter{qcounter} } \item $\left(\beta=-1/2\right)$: in this case, shown by the black diamond marker in Fig.~\ref{fig:evo_beta_2}, the present-day matter density parameter reaches its maximum value, $\Omega_{\rm m0}=2/\sqrt{e}$, within the model under consideration.
 The dynamics observed are similar to those of Region~III, as illustrated in Fig~\ref{fig:evo_H_dec}. \end{list}